ASF

 The two degeneracy conditions in [eq:generic-degeneracy] are exactly what makes [eq:generic-bracket-evolution] thermodynamically consistent, and the argument is the same one-line collapse [bibo-generic] already used for a single antisymmetric matrix.
 Taking , is a scalar equal to its own negation ( antisymmetric), hence zero, and by the second degeneracy condition; so , energy is conserved exactly along every trajectory, independently of the particular chosen.
 Taking , by the first degeneracy condition, using 's antisymmetry to move it across the inner product, and since ; so , entropy never decreases.
 Neither law of thermodynamics is assumed anywhere in [generic-bracket]: both fall out of antisymmetry, positive semi-definiteness, and the two degeneracy conditions alone.

-Sections 3 and 4 built controllability and observability by iterating a single linear map, , and stacking the results into a rank condition.
-Once the flow is nonlinear in earnest, as Section 15's case forces it to be, there is no linear map left to iterate: "apply again" has to be replaced by an operation that manufactures new directions from nonlinear vector fields, and the operation control theory supplies, developed independently of any pharmacological question, is the Lie bracket.
+Sections I.3 and I.4 built controllability and observability by iterating a single linear map, , and stacking the results into a rank condition.
+Once the flow is nonlinear in earnest, as Section III.1's case forces it to be, there is no linear map left to iterate: "apply again" has to be replaced by an operation that manufactures new directions from nonlinear vector fields, and the operation control theory supplies, developed independently of any pharmacological question, is the Lie bracket.

 For smooth vector fields , their Lie bracket is ( the Jacobian matrices of ), the infinitesimal difference between flowing along then and flowing along then : a direction unavailable to either field alone whenever it is nonzero.
 For a control-affine system (drift , control directions ), the accessibility distribution at is the span, evaluated at , of every vector field obtainable from by repeated Lie bracketing.